mscatloaf/openbirdcamera/README.md

 This project is designed for a Raspberry Pi 5 running Raspberry Pi OS with the High Quality camera and a telephoto lens, however it can be adapted easily to other pi models and cameras.

-The default paths for the scripts are /opt/birdcam, simply clone this reposity, cd into it and copy opt/birdcam to /opt eg
+The default paths for the scripts are /opt/birdcam, simply clone this reposity, cd into it and copy opt/birdcam to /opt

 $ git clone https://github.com/mscatloaf/openbirdcamera.git